 In her 1981 interview with The New York Times, she recalls this tough period.
 “I curtailed my career because of my children.
 Quite a bit.
 I resented it at the time, which was not a good way to be around the children.

 Paul was away on location a lot.
 I wouldn’t go on location because of the children.
 I did once, and felt overwhelmed with guilt.”

-Paul Newman’s directorial debut came in 1968 when he cast his wife, Joanne Woodward, in Rachel, Rachel.
-The high point of the movie’s reception came when both Newman and Woodward were nominated for the Academy Awards and the Golden Globes.
+Paul Newman’s directorial debut came in 1968 when he cast Joanne as Rachel Cameron in Rachel, Rachel.
+The high point of the movie’s reception came when both Newman and Woodward were nominated for an Academy Award and the Golden Globes.